jamiewri/packer-by-example/README.md

 # Packer By Example
-This repository documents working examples of packer building vm images for various applications.
+This repository documents working examples of packer building VM images for various applications.

 The stucture of the examples are;
 ```